danblevins/harmonica-songs/README.md

 ## About this Project

-I decided to learn how to play the harmonica in 2023.
+I decided to learn how to play the chromatic, key of c harmonica in 2023.
 However, I got tired of screenshotting all of the notes onto my phone.
 So I'm using this as a list of songs (along with their tabs) that I've practiced playing.

 <br>

 ### Table of Contents
 - <a href="#married-life" style="color: #d4d4d4;">Married Life</a>
+- <a href="#cant-help-falling-in-love" style="color: #d4d4d4;">Can't Help Falling in Love</a>

 <br>
 <br>